Alcohol Hotlines: Phone Numbers Saving Lives 24/7

 In addition to empathy and emotional encouragement, 24-hour alcoholism hotlines also provide important contact information for various detox and rehabilitation centers.
 These are places where the alcoholic can begin his or her treatment.

-When Should You Call A 24-Hour Alcohol Hotline?
+When Should One Call A 24-Hour Alcohol Hotline?

-The “right time” to make a phone call to a helpline is when you are ready.
+The “right time” to make a phone call to a helpline is when an individual is ready.
 People who make these calls can be assured that they will receive support and advice from a professional organization.
 For example, a person struggling with alcohol addiction might come to realize it is time for a change.
 If this person seeks help by calling a helpline, its staff will be able to refer them to the most appropriate rehab center.

 National Alcohol Hotlines